Teradata/developer-resources/docs/resources/aws-requirements.md

 # AWS account requirements

-- Work with your cloud admin to ensure you have the [IAM](https://aws.amazon.com/iam/) permissions you need to create the cloud resources defined in your choice of [AI Unlimited template](https://github.com/Teradata/ai-unlimited/tree/develop/deployments/aws/templates/ai-unlimited).
+- Work with your cloud admin to ensure you have the [IAM](https://aws.amazon.com/iam/) permissions you need to create the cloud resources defined in the [AI Unlimited template](https://github.com/Teradata/ai-unlimited/tree/develop/deployments/aws/templates/ai-unlimited).

 - If you'll need to access the manager instance to run commands or debug, you can connect to it one of these ways:
 	- Use a [key pair](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) that you generate to securely connect using Secure Shell (SSH).
 You will need the key pair when you [specify the stack details](/docs/install-ai-unlimited/prod-aws-console-deploy-ai-unlimited.md#aws-parms).